klamping/deck.narrator.js/article.md

 And that's it.
 Now our slides and audio automatically transition.

+## Next Steps

+One thing the code doesn't take into consideration is if the user navigation the audio themselves.
+We could add this by listening to the 'seeked' event from the audio element and calculating where in the slide deck we should move to.
+For now, we're not going to worry about it.

 ## Summing Up

 That's the majority of the code.
 I left out a few details in relation to some deck.js configurations, so again check out [the GitHub repo for the full example](https://github.com/klamping/deck.narrator.js).